survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 Note that the implementation of `../libs/storage` has been changed to make it easier to operate on it through a more complex hierarchy.
 We'll need this later when we attach more stores to the system.

+T> Given we don't depend on `this` here, we don't need to bind `addLane` explicitly.
+Therefore I'm skipping it.

 **app/libs/storage.js**

 ```javascript